 Consultation must be for a minimum of 6 weeks and must take place between 1 October and 31 January of the school year before those arrangements are to apply (the determination year).
-For example: for arrangements which are to apply for entry in September 2023, consultation must be completed by 31 January 2022.
+For example: for arrangements which are to apply for entry in September 2024, consultation must be completed by 31 January 2023.
 This consultation period allows parents, other schools, religious authorities, and the local community to raise any concerns about the proposed admission arrangements.

 Once all arrangements have been determined, arrangements can be objected to and referred to the Schools Adjudicator.
 Objections to admission arrangements must be referred to the Adjudicator by 15 May in the school year before those arrangements are to apply (the determination year).
-For example: for arrangements which are to apply for entry in September 2023, objections must be referred to the Adjudicator by 15 May 2022.
+For example: for arrangements which are to apply for entry in September 2024, objections must be referred to the Adjudicator by 15 May and the adjudicator by 15 May and the school year before those arrangements are to apply (the determination year).
+For example: for arrangements which are to apply for entry in September 2024, objections must be referred to the Adjudicator by 15 May 2023.